 I discovered the lodge in Noordhoek, nestled between spectacular mountain scenery and the shores of the wild Atlantic, some thirty kilometres from Cape Town city centre.

-On arrival at Wild Rose Country Lodge, I was greeted by my charming host and a glass of sherry.
+On arrival at Wild Rose Country Lodge, I was greeted by my charming host.
 After a brief check-in, I was escorted via tastefully appointed halls and passages to my room.
 I paused a moment to enjoy the view through the dining area.
 Beyond the unspoiled wetlands, five kilometres of crisp white beach stretched, lazily beckoning me closer.

 My suite was one of several, each tastefully and individually decorated.
-Each with glorious sea or mountain.
-Views.
 Mine was the African Room - elegant yet comfortable with a slightly colonial air.
 The attention to detail was impeccable.

 I continued to admire the scenery from the pleasant position of a foam bath.
-Once refreshed I made my way to the intimate bar for a sundowner or two as the glowing orb slipped quietly into the sea.
+Once refreshed I made my way onto the Deck upstairs for sundowner or two as the glowing orb slipped quietly into the sea.

-Later I drew closer to the log fire in the lounge and relaxed while my host made arrangements for dinner at a fabulous seafood restaurant which overlooked the Indian Ocean.
+Later I drew closer to the log fire in the lounge and relaxed while my host made arrangements for dinner at a fabulous seafood restaurant 5-10 minutes away from the lodge which overlooked the Indian Ocean.

 Up early, I started the day with a full English breakfast served in the dining upstairs which overlooked the Atlantic Ocean and Chapmans Peak.
 I then had the fun task of deciding how to spend my time; a gallop on the beach, take in a wine farm or two, or a round of golf perhaps?
 Once again my host, eager to please, organised everything possible.